 From basic needs to any health and human service program, one call to

-Nevada 2-1-1 service is available to a majority of Nevada's population including many cellular subscribers.
+Nevada 2-1-1 service is available statewide including many cellular subscribers.
 Service is available 24-hours a day, 7 days a week.

 Individuals with hearing/speech impairments may access 2-1-1 services by calling

 For service providers interested in being listed in the online directory:

 To submit information for a new listing or to update your current listing, contact Joseph Rand at 775-336-0290 or email him at email@example.com